Instance-JS/Instance/docs/proofs/mass-is-probability.md

 21/11/25

-# The Unified Proof: Mass is Probability, Regularized by the Hypersphere
+# The Unified Proof: Mass is Probability, regularized by an expanding 4D Hypersphere.

 ## Abstract